-Luc Scholtes was born and raised in Kerkrade and still lives in the southern part of the Netherlands.
-At a young age, he started playing the trumpet at Harmonie St. Pancratius Nulland-Kerkrade, which is now known as Koninklijk Harmonieorkest Kerkrade.
-When he was 19 years old, he switched to trombone and euphonium.
+Luc Scholtes was born and raised in Kerkrade, in the southern part of the Netherlands, which is well-known for its wind band culture.
 After finishing college, he went to Law School at Maastricht University and obtained his bachelor's degree.

 However, his dream of becoming a professional musician proved to be stronger than the perspective of being a lawyer.
 After a preliminary year, he started studying trombone at the Conservatorium Maastricht with Fred Deitz, after which he continued his studies at the Hochschule für Musik und Tanz Köln with Professor Ulrich Flad, Carsten Luz and Jan Böhme.
 Here, he obtained his bachelor's and master's degree, both with distinction.
 A special mention must be made for Harry Ries, as he also played a very important role in Luc's development as a musician.
 Luc attended masterclasses with Ian Bousfield, Joseph Alessi, Branimir Slokar and Bart van Lier, amongst others.
 Orchestral experience was gained with the Nationaal Jeugdorkest (NJO), the European Union Youth Wind Orchestra (EUYWO) and the Orchestra Academy of deFilharmonie Antwerpen.

 At the moment, Luc is a freelance trombone and euphonium player in professional symphony orchestras and military bands, as well as in pop, musical and studio productions in the Netherlands, Germany and Belgium.
 He has worked at philharmonie zuidnederland, Het Balletorkest, Phion, Metropole Orkest, Osnabrücker Symphonieorchester, Dresdner Festspielorchester, Brussels Philharmonic, Antwerp Symphony Orchestra and the Marine Band of the Royal Netherlands Navy, amongst others.
 He played 'Bühnenmusik' at WDR Sinfonieorchester Köln, Gürzenich Orchester Köln (Oper Köln) and Beethoven Orchester Bonn (Oper Bonn).
-Besides that, he performed in several editions of the Symphonica in Rosso concert series and was an orchestra member in various musicals, including Evita and Hello, Dolly!
 Since the summer of 2017, he works as a trombone player ('Bühnenmusik') at the Orchester der Bayreuther Festspiele, also known as the Richard Wagner Festival.
+Besides that, he performed in several editions of the Symphonica in Rosso concert series and was an orchestra member in the musical Evita.

 Luc is a member of several professional ensembles.
-He is a founding member of the brass quintett MOSA Brass, and has been part of the pop band The 5 ACES from its very beginning.
-Apart from that, he plays the trombone and German tenorhorn at Blechlastig and Neuländer Wirtshausmusi.
+He is a founding member of the brass quintett MOSA Brass.
+Furthermore, he was a member of the band 10 Feet Up for almost ten years and is now part of the pop band 5 ACES.
+He also plays the trombone and German tenorhorn at Blechlastig and Neuländer Wirtshausmusi.
 The latter ensemble was founded by Luc himself, fueled by his passion for the folk music from the Alps.

 Luc has played principal trombone at Brass Band Limburg and the Noordlimburgse Brassband (BE), and performed as a substitute at Brass Band Schoonhoven, Brassband Rijnmond, Brassband Willebroek (BE) and 3BA Concert Band (DE).
 Furthermore, he participated in projects with brass band De Hoekpunten.

 As far as conducting wind bands is concerned, Luc is being coached by Guido Swelsen and the internationally acclaimed conductor Jan Cober, and attended masterclasses by Ivan Meylemans, amongst others.
-After conducting youth bands for a couple of years, Luc was appointed as conductor of Harmonie Excelsior Nijswiller in 2018, and got awarded the same position at Harmonie Sint Antonius Lomm in 2021.
+After conducting youth bands for a couple of years, Luc was appointed as conductor of Harmonie Excelsior Nijswiller in 2018, and got awarded the same position at Harmonie Sint Antonius Lomm in 2021 and at Harmonie Sint Martinus Vijlen in 2023.
 Besides that, Luc regularly works as a guest conductor with various wind bands.

 Luc Scholtes Music